envima/photodb/collections/_usage/classification_definition.md

 The classification definition file is in **CSV format** with comma separated columns `name` and `description`.

-`name` will be used as classification label that can be set at the web-interface, and that is stored in the photo meta data.
+`name` will be used as classification label that can be set at the web interface and that is stored in the photo meta data.
 Short names are recommended.

 `description` specifies the exact meaning of `name`.
-It is shown at the web-interface classification label selection control as descriptive annotation.
+It is shown at the web interface classification label selection control as descriptive annotation.

 To **disable a line** in the CSV file set the `#` character at the beginning of a line to comment out that line.